 - Digital image processing and picture archiving

-Hungary’s medical device manufacturing sector is skilled yet remains relatively small.
-Thus, more than 70% of the Hungarian medical device market is dominated by imports from European Union markets such as Germany, France, Italy, and the UK.
+Hungary’s medical device manufacturing sector is skilled and has been on an increasing trend for manufacturing.
+Roughly 60% of the Hungarian medical device market is dominated by imports from EU markets such as Germany, France, Italy, and the UK.
 Direct imports from the United States account for about 9%.
 High quality and technically sophisticated U.S. medical equipment has the best market potential in Hungary, especially equipment that increases efficiency and reduces occupancy rates in hospitals.